Part 1 – The Ancient Design

 - Expose order detail – Better experience in reviewing order detail without clicks.

-- Simplify order acceptance through auto-accept order feature – Every seller we visited claimed to instantly accept every received order without first checking their product stock.
-So we decided to simplify the experience by automating the order acceptance process.
+- Simplify order acceptance through auto-accept order feature – Every seller we visited claimed to instantly accept every received order without checking their product stock.
+So we automate the order acceptance process.

 - One tab filter – All orders are on the same page, only different states.

-- The illusion of low learning curve – maintain the existing order processing flow and the filters in the one tab concept to provide the illusion of the tabbing system in the old design.
+- The illusion of low learning curve – maintain the existing order processing flow and the filters in the one tab concept.

 Since our initial phase is to achieve modularity, which has been achieved through the design, we decided to proceed with the design although most small-medium sellers weren’t satisfied.
 Here are the minor tweaks to slightly increase the adoption rate among small-medium sellers: